Real Estate Listing Marketing: How to Successfully Market a Listing

 If you decide you'd like to take photos of a home on your own, here's a guide that walks you through how to take photos for virtual staging.

 5. Film a Property Video

 Video is another form of content that helps increase your reach and engagement if you're planning on marketing the listing online (and we think you should be!).
-You can even create a Youtube channel to gather all your property videos and potentially generate more leads.
+You can even create a Youtube channel to gather all your property videos and potentially generate more buyer leads and listing leads.
 By using real estate tools like Matterport you can generate 3D renderings and shoot a virtual tour of your property.

 If you choose to use videos in your real estate marketing strategy, you should plan to shoot the video content on the same day you take the photos or schedule the real estate photographer.
 You can edit your own videos with easy-to-use software like InShot or Magisto.

 The simplest path to creating a real estate video for listings is to use Stuccco's slideshow video generator to create a slideshow of all your property photos.
 If you subscribe to a virtual staging plan (you will need to be signed in to a Stuccco account to view the virtual staging plans), you can also generate a slideshow video of your virtually staged photos in a single click.

 A single property website is exactly what it sounds like - a full website or landing page dedicated to one property.
 It doesn't replace the listing on the MLS or on real estate portals like Zillow and Realtor.com but gives you more space to flaunt beautiful listing photos and a detailed description.
 In turn, it makes the property feel more valuable and more luxurious.

 Many real estate agents don't use single property websites because they think it will take a lot of time and money to do so.
 However, Stuccco's single property website builder allows you to automatically generate a single property website from your virtually staged images and other listing photos.
 It takes less than five minutes and doesn't require any tech skills at all.
 Get all the single property website details right here.